clustervision/trinityX/README.rst

 3. Configure passwordless authentication to the controller itself or/and optionally for in between both controllers in the HA case.

+4. Download the graphical installer on https://clustervision.com/trinityx/ and let it guide you through the installation.

+   Please note: the graphical installer does rely on best-practice defaults and does not configure advanced features like HA.
+   For advanced configuration, please follow the manual installation steps.

+--- **OR** ---

 4. Clone TrinityX repository into your working directory.
 Then run ``INSTALL.sh`` to install and be guided through the steps::

        # git clone http://github.com/clustervision/trinityX
        # cd trinityX
        # bash INSTALL.sh

---- **OR** ---

-4. Download the graphical installer on https://clustervision.com/trinityx/ and let it guide you through the installation.

-   Please note that the graphical installer does not enable all features available.

 --- **OR** ---